collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Example: "Shared Repository" Model

 Think about the word "shared".
-A “Shared Repository is typically found in an organization account where there are teams of maintainers working on repos together.
+A “Shared Repository is typically found in an organization account where there are teams of maintainers who have write permission to the repos working on repos together.

 For example: This year I became a maintainer of the DjangoCon US website, so I was given write permission to the DjangoCon US website repo.
 Along with the other maintainers, I can make changes directly within the DjangoCon US website repo.
 I no longer need a fork.
 This is called the "Shared Repository" Model.